-The preferred restoration alternative identified by NOAA consists of shoreline protection and salt marsh restoration on the northern shoreline of East Galveston Bay in the Texas Chenier Plain National Wildlife Refuge Complex (TCPNWRC).
+The selected restoration alternative identified by NOAA consists of shoreline protection and salt marsh restoration on the northern shoreline of East Galveston Bay in the Texas Chenier Plain National Wildlife Refuge Complex (TCPNWRC).
 The project area is located between Smith Point and High Island in Chambers County, Texas (see Figure 9, below).
 The TCPNWRC Management Plan targets nine miles of shoreline for protection, with an estimated 12,400 feet facing East Galveston Bay and 34,700 feet east of Oyster Bayou on the Gulf Intracoastal Waterway (GIWW).
-The project will be designed to protect at least 4.23 miles of shoreline.
-The protective structure will consist of 8.97 acres of rip-rap habitat, and 11.55 acres of salt marsh habitat will be created behind the breakwater.
-The project will also protect 8.5 acres of existing salt marsh over its lifetime.
+The project would be designed to protect at least 4.23 miles of shoreline.
+The protective structure would consist of 8.97 acres of rip-rap habitat, and 11.55 acres of salt marsh habitat would be created behind the breakwater.
+The project would also protect 8.5 acres of existing salt marsh over its lifetime.
 The protection of 4.23 miles of shoreline and associated habitat creation has been estimated sufficient to compensate the public for injuries arising from the DBL 152 Incident.
-The East Galveston Bay shoreline of the TCPNWRC comprises more than sufficient area for the preferred restoration alternative.
-Scouring by wind-driven waves has resulted in erosive bluffs up to 3 feet in height and very patchy remnants of intertidal wetlands.
+The East Galveston Bay shoreline of the TCPNWRC comprises more than sufficient area for the selected restoration alternative.
+Erosional scouring, associated with storms, has resulted in erosive bluffs up to 3 feet in height and very patchy remnants of intertidal wetlands.
 The U.S. Fish and Wildlife Service documents shoreline erosion rates within the refuge system ranging from 9 to over 50 feet per year (USFWS 2008); this shoreline retreat results in significant reductions in ecosystem services provided by the refuge as habitats are lost or converted.